-At first, I was a bit intimidated and hesitant to have my first round in 8 years be at a fancy country club.
+At first, I was a bit apprehensive to have my first round in 8 years be at a fancy country club.
 I didn't even have clothes to pass dress code, but I figured this would be a great way to dive in head first and get back out there.
 So, I quickly went shopping and got a few practice swings in at the driving range.

 On Ben's birthday, I showed up to find him sipping on a Miami Vice cocktail with his buddy and business partner, Ben Sinclair.
 This immediately set the stage that we were going to have some fun... which is good, because I threw a giant gold rope chain in my bag to troll the dress code.